DataDog/KubeHound/pkg/kubehound/graph/CHEATSHEET.md

 ## Risk metrics

-**What is the shortest exploitable path between an exposed service and a specific asset?**
+**What is the shortest exploitable path between an exposed service and a critical?**

 In this case we can look for containers with specific properties e.g image/tag etc and query the minimum path size to reach a critical assets.
 In this case we use exposed ports as a proxy for a the container offering a service that can be exploited: